 Day 12: - Thangnak - Cho La (5330m/17487ft) crossing to Dzonglha (4830m/15846ft): walking hours: 8 hours

-The trek to the Cho La pass can be rather a difficult route.
-But on the way you will be able to experience the best part of your hiking; difficult but very worthy.
-In good weather you can cross the Cho La with no special equipments but warm clothing and an ice axe might provide added peace to mind.
+The trek to the Cho La pass can be instead a problematic route.
+But on the way, you will be able to experience the best part of your hiking, challenging but very worthy.
+In good weather, you can cross the Cho La with no special equipment but warm clothing and an ice ax might provide added peace to mind.
 The path skirts around the ridge, staying mostly level.
 Stop overnight at the village of Dzongla.

 Day 13: - Dzongla to Lobuche (4910m/16109ft): walking hours: 3-4 hours

 The first step is a gentle stroll between snowy peaks that seem almost close enough to touch.
-The trail runs east past a series of ominous looking black boulders beneath the looking peak of Cholatse.
+The trail runs east past a series of ominous-looking black boulders beneath the looking mountain of Cholatse.
 You can turn around to see the Ama Dablam (6856m).
-About 4 and half hour slowly working takes you Lobuche (4910m).
+About four and a half hours slowly working takes you Lobuche (4910m).
 On the way, you can see Dughla Lake.
-Stark and rugged beauty create almost moonscape campsite at Lobuche a windswept collection of huts tucked in a narrow meadow between the glacier and the Lobuche peak.
+Stark and rugged beauty create almost moonscape campsite at Lobuche, a windswept collection of huts tucked in a narrow meadow between the glacier and the Lobuche peak.
 Tawoche and Nuptse are particularly spectacularly from Lobuche towering.